jacobfield/jacobfield/README.md

 <h2>Let me introduce myself...</h2>
 <br>
 </div>
-<p align="center">Hi, I'm Jacob, and I'm thrilled to begin this exciting adventure of exploring the amazing world of tech!
-Having successfully completed The School of Code Bootcamp (Cohort 15), I've entered the enchanting realm of software development, and I'm never looking back.
-My goal is to expand my knowledge in both front and back end technologies, with an aim of becoming an excellent full stack developer. <br> The world of AI captivates me, and my future goals include contributing to creating a human friendly Strong AI.
-Currently, I'm solidifying my understanding of the fundamentals, as well as developing my wider knowledge of all the fantastic technologies out there, and I must say that the experience is truly delightful. <br><br> Check out my portfolio <a target="_blank" href="https://red-portfolio-blush.vercel.app/">here</a>!</p>
+<p align="center">Hi, I'm Jacob, and I'm thrilled to be on my journey to a career in tech!
+I am a highly motivated and team-focused problem-solver, dedicated to launching my tech career.
+My passion for learning and technology is evident in my Master's research, where I explored the ethical implementations of AI development.
+This enthusiasm drives my commitment to working in tech, with a focus on shaping future AIs within a friendly ethical framework.
+I am analytically minded and am committed to continuous learning and personal development.
+Drawing from a background in Education, I'm eager to channel my knowledge into my tech career.
+Beyond work, I hone my musical skills, play guitar, bass, and drums.
+An ardent American Football fan, I am the founder of a flag American Football team – the Derbyshire Ducks. 🦆
+ <br><br> Check out my portfolio <a target="_blank" href="https://red-portfolio-blush.vercel.app/">here</a>!</p>
 <br>

 <!-- Tech stack -->